 A figure has line symmetry if it can be folded along a line so that one half of the figure is a mirror image of its other half.
 You can also say that the figure has reflectional symmetry.

 The reflection line is called the line of symmetry.
 A figure can have no line of symmetry, one line of symmetry, or more than one line of symmetry.

-You can never fold this figure along a line of symmetry so that half of it is a mirror image of the other half.
+The shape below has no line of symmetry since you can never fold this shape along a line of symmetry so that half of it is a mirror image of the other half.

-The figure above has 4 lines of symmetry.
+The square shown below has 4 lines of symmetry.
 We show this with 2 red lines of reflection and 2 blue lines of reflection.

 A rectangle has 2 lines of symmetry (horizontal and vertical line of symmetry).
 Unlike the square, the rectangle is not symmetrical along its two diagonals.

 The letters H, I, O, and X have two lines of symmetry.
 Notice that the letter O is not a circle.
 It is more like an oval, slightly longer along its vertical axis.

 What will happen if a regular polygon has a great number of sides such 1,000 sides, 10,000, or even 1 million sides?
 It will look more and more like a circle.